earthly/website/blog/_posts/2021-06-01-creating-and-hosting-your-own-deb-packages-and-apt-repo.md

 *PGP, OpenPGP, GnuPG, GPG, (and careful not to typo PHP).*

-Software has a lot of accronyms, and this extends into digital signatures.
+Software has a lot of acronyms, and this extends into digital signatures.
 "Pretty Good Privacy" (PGP), was created in 1991 by Phil Zimmermann and eventually became the main product of non other than PGP Inc.
 To encourage adoption of PGP, the company created an open standard unsurprisingly called OpenPGP.